patrick-csliu/gobblet-gobblers/README.md

 1. The number of possible "board positions" is on the order of magnitude of $10^9$.

     Approximation: $\frac{all possible in a layer^{three layer of gobbler}}{symmetry} = \frac{2117^3}{8} = 1.118 \times 10^9$

+1. If a hash collision occurs, will get the wrong result.